Stay informed with the latest updates on coronavirus (COVID-19). Find out more >>

 • Having no IV fluids or blood product transfusions running

-• Requiring clinical observations ≥4 hourly
+• Requiring clinical observations 4 hourly or less frequently

-Handover can be conducted over the phone to the receiving nurse/ AUM/ appropriate health practitioner who will then assume responsibility and accountability for the patient
+Handover can be conducted over the phone to the receiving nurse, AUM, appropriate health practitioner who will then assume responsibility and accountability for the patient

 • A patient must be escorted by the nurse if the patient is assessed as: